 FAR-West maintains three different community lists:

 - Our e-newsletter mailing list, where you can keep up-to-date on details about FAR-West news, activities and our annual conference.
-You can subscribe using the link in the left column.
+You can subscribe using this link.

 - Our FAR-West email Discussion List, at this link and described below.
 Also includes conference updates.